Education Records May Be Released Without Consent If:

 Even when exceptions to the consent requirement apply, educational institutions must still maintain confidentiality and follow due process.
 They should only release the minimum necessary information to fulfill the specific purpose, and they should protect the privacy of the student to the greatest extent possible.

-Furthermore, schools are expected to exercise professional judgment and ensure that the release of information is appropriate and justifiable.
+Beyond that, schools are expected to exercise professional judgment and see to it that the release of information is appropriate and justifiable.
 The need for transparency and accountability remains crucial even when consent is not required.

 Frequently Asked Questions (FAQs)